ArPiRobot/arpirobot.github.io/docs/devs/technical.md

 *Note: This may not always be up to date and is intended as a reference.*

+*Sections containing only bulleted lists have not yet been written and exist only as an outline.*

 ## WiFi Configuration on the Pi

 Currently, robots are configured to host a WiFi access point on the 2.4GHz band.